kaushikurwa/Chatbot/README.md

 ---

-## 📄 Report
+## Report

 For detailed code explanation and flow, check the comments inside `chatbot.py` and `agriculture.py`.

 ---

-## ⚓ License
+## License

-Fork it, build on it, adapt it for your own needs — just credit this repo if you reuse or share.
+Fork it, build on it, adapt it for your own needs, just credit this repo if you reuse or share.